 - Alpine Skiing –Contact: Elizabeth MacRitchie, Program Director – (250)561-1524 – firstname.lastname@example.org.
 Cost: $45 annual membership; Resort offers free lift passes and equipment to BC Adaptive Snowsport members.
 Description: Located at the Hart Highlands Winter Club.
 BC Adaptive Snowsports promotes and supports the sport of adapted skiing and snowboarding as a form of recreation and rehabilitation for all participants.

 - BC Children's Resource Centre: The library ships resources for free anywhere in BC.

 - CanAssist, from the University of Victoria, provides an interesting service to help individuals with special needs.
 They develop one-off projects to assist with specific day-to-day needs.

 - Child Development Centre Libraries.
 The CDC has an orthotics, equipment, and resource library available to the public.
 The CDC also houses the Northern BC Children and Family Hearing Society's resource library.

-- CNIB Library: resources for individuals that are blind or with vision loss.
+- CNIB Library Services: resources for individuals that are blind or with vision loss.